-This section also applies to Agent
+This section also applies to Agent, Option, Trigger, Tool, Parameter, Trigger, and When,

 but the implementation for those is a little bit simpler